 Frequently Asked Questions – Kit Kat Flavors In Japan

-With so many fun and unique flavors, the Japanese Kit Kat is truly a chocolate bar that everyone can love.
-However, having so many unique flavors might leave you wondering why Japanese Kit Kats have become so varied in Japan.
+With so many fun and unique flavors, the Japanese Kit Kat is truly a chocolate bar everyone can love.
+However, having so many amazing flavors might leave you wondering why Japanese Kit Kats have become so varied in Japan.

 Let’s review a few of the most commonly asked questions we hear about Japanese Kit Kat flavors.

 How many flavors of Kit Kat are there in Japan?

 It’s said that more than 300 highly unique Kit Kat flavors have been found in different cities and regions in Japan.
 Certain Kit Kat flavors are sometimes offered as limited editions or for a limited time only, so it’s likely possible to find more than 300 distinct flavors in the country.

 What’s the most popular Kit Kat flavor in Japan?